-Eight audits completed across the three constituent Colleges during 2021/22 covered a range of systems, business areas and systems of internal control.
-The COVID situation at the start of the year did mean that some of this work was carried out remotely which did raise some logistical challenges for the team, but did not impact on the robustness or quality of the work carried out.
+Three audits completed across the three constituent Colleges during 2022/23 covered a range of systems, business areas and systems of internal control.
 As a result of work undertaken, ICCA provided the Board of Trustees with 'Reasonable Assurance' that the Academy Trust's systems of internal control were operating adequately and effectively, and that there were no instances where any breakdown of control resulted in a material discrepancy.
 This was the best possible opinion that could be awarded to the Academy Trust as audits undertaken had looked at a small sub-set of operations within each of the respective Colleges.
 ICCA are, however, required to give an overall opinion that covered the entirety of the Academy Trust's operations.